elvinfu/JapaneseRockGarden/README.md

 # JapaneseRockGarden

-Build-your-own Japanese rock garden interactive simulation featuring the Karesensui gardens from Japan.
-Used as a visual aid with in-person presentation.
-Created using Unity Game Engine.
+Interactive build-your-own Japanese rock garden simulation featuring the Karesensui gardens from Japan.
+Used as a visual aid for an in-person presentation.
+Created using C# and Unity Game Engine.

 Press "D" to show Koko's (the Virtual Tour Guide) next dialogue line